DeCo: Frequency-Decoupled Pixel Diffusion for End-to-End Image Generation: Introduction

 Previous works~\cite{denton2015deep_multi_reso, karras2018progressive_multi_reso, pixelflow, rdm} demonstrate that it's more effective to reconstruct high-frequency signals from high-resolution input and model low-frequency semantics from low-resolution input.
 Other studies~\cite{park2022how, si2022inception, chenvision} show that transformers tend to capture low-frequency semantics well but struggle with high-frequency signals.
 We thus propose to decouple the generation of high and low frequency components.
 As illustrated in \cref{fig:intro}~(b), DeCo utilizes the DiT to specialize in low-frequency semantic modeling with downsampled inputs.
 Semantic cues are hence incorporated with a lightweight pixel decoder to reconstruct high-frequency signals.
 In other words, the pixel decoder takes the low-frequency semantics from DiT as condition and predicts pixel velocities with a high-resolution input.
 This new paradigm hence frees the DiT to specialize in modeling semantics, and allows for more specialized details generation.

-To further emphasize visually salient frequencies and suppress perceptually insignificant high-frequency components, we introduce a frequency-aware Flow-Matching (FM) loss inspired by the JPEG~\cite{JPEG}.
-Unlike the standard FM loss, which treats all frequencies equally, our frequency-aware variant transforms the pixel velocity into the frequency domain using a Discrete Cosine Transform (DCT) and assigns adaptive weights to each frequency band.
+To further emphasize visually salient frequencies and suppress perceptually insignificant high-frequency components, we introduce a frequency-aware Flow-Matching (FM) loss inspired by JPEG~\cite{JPEG}.
+Unlike the standard FM loss, which treats all frequencies equally, our frequency-aware variant transforms the pixel velocity into the frequency domain using a discrete cosine transform and assigns adaptive weights to each frequency band.
 The adaptive weights are derived from JPEG quantization tables, which encode robust priors about the visual importance of different frequencies~\cite{JPEG}.
-By emphasizing visually salient frequencies and suppressing high-frequency noise, this loss simplifies the optimization landscape and enhances the visual fidelity.
+By emphasizing visually salient frequencies and suppressing high-frequency noise, this loss simplifies the optimization landscape and enhances the visual fidelity. \emph{It is worth noting that our motivation largely aligns with the concurrent work JiT}~\cite{li2025jit}.
+JiT provides an explicit formula to decouple the high-frequency noise and clean image, while our DeCo provides a high-freq shortcut via the pixel decoder, enabling an implicit frequency decoupling.
+More discussions are included in Appendix~\ref{appendix: comparison_with_jit}.

-\emph{It is worth noting that our motivation largely aligns with the concurrent work JiT}~\cite{li2025jit}.
-JiT identifies that the high-dimensional or high-frequency noise may distract the model with limited capacity from learning low-dimensional data~\cite{li2025jit}.
-JiT predicts the clean image to anchor generation to the low-dimensional data manifold.
-Our DeCo provides an alternative architectural solution.
-We introduce a lightweight pixel decoder to focus on modeling high-frequency signals with high-dimensional noise, freeing the DiT to learn low-frequency semantics.
-Our DeCo can also alleviate the negative impact of the high-frequency noise in the clean image, such as camera noise.

 We have conducted extensive experiments to test the performance of DeCo.
 It achieves superior results among pixel diffusion models, with FID scores of 1.62 (256×256) and 2.22 (512×512) on ImageNet, closing the gap with two-stage latent diffusion methods.
 Our pretrained text-to-image model also achieves leading results on GenEval (0.86) and DPG-Bench (81.4) in system-level evaluation.
 In summary, our contributions can be summarized as two aspects: i) we introduce a novel frequency-decoupled framework DeCo for pixel diffusion, where a lightweight pixel decoder is proposed to model high-frequency signals, freeing the DiT to specialize in low-frequency semantic modeling, and ii) a novel frequency-aware FM loss is proposed to prioritize perceptually important frequencies, simplifying the training and improving visual quality.
 The strong performance verifies the effectiveness of decoupling the modeling of high and low frequency components in pixel diffusion.